deekey90/dee-first/application_analysis/README.md

 # dee-first
-Project 1.
-Research data analysis that will help identify the parameters influencing the price of real estate properties in St. Petersburg
+Project 3.
+Searching for the reasons for the inefficiency of the advertising campaign for the application.